stepzen-dev/faunadb-login-demo/README.md

 }
 ```

-Now, one thing we still need to do is create the UserScreen.tsx so the user can see they successfully logged in.

-Rename the `TabTwoScreen.tsx` to `UserScreen.tsx` and create the following component.
+We still need to do is create the `UserScreen.tsx` so the user can see they successfully logged in.
+Rename the `TabTwoScreen.tsx` to `UserScreen.tsx` and copy the following code.

 ```javascript
 import React from "react";